CLIP-ViT Models for Open Vocabulary Image Classification¶

 method=dummy \

-taskpool=dummy # a dummy task that just report the basic information of model (e.g., number of parameters)
+taskpool=dummy # dummy task reports basic model information (e.g., parameter count)

 # Output: